o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 4. An individual packet MUST only be accounted for by either the Layer 3 traffic class or the Layer 3 discard classes within a single direction or context, i.e., ingress or egress or device.
 This is to avoid double counting.
 5. A frame accounted for at Layer 2 SHOULD NOT be accounted for at Layer 3 and vice versa.
 An implementation MUST indicate which layers traffic and discards are counted against.
 This is to avoid double counting.
 6. The aggregate Layer 2 and Layer 3 traffic and discard classes SHOULD account for all underlying frames or packets received, transmitted, and discarded across all other classes.
-7. The aggregate Quality of Service (QoS) traffic and no buffer discard classes MUST account for all underlying packets received, transmitted, and discarded across all other classes.
+7. The aggregate QoS traffic and no buffer discard classes MUST account for all underlying packets received, transmitted, and discarded across all other classes.
 8. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no-buffer discard subclass.
 9. When there are multiple reasons for discarding a packet, the ordering of discard class reporting MUST be defined.
 10. If Diffserv {{RFC2475}} is not used, no-buffer discards SHOULD be reported as class0, which represents the default class.